-Parker's published works include "Optimal Policies for a Capacitated Two-Echelon Inventory System" in Operations Research, "Inventory Management Under Market Size Dynamics" in Management Science, "Managing a Non-Cooperative Supply Chain with Limited Capacity" in Operations Research, and "Manufacturing Flexibility: Measures and Relationship" in the European Journal of Operational Research.
+Parker's published works include "Optimal Policies for a Capacitated Two-Echelon Inventory System" in Operations Research, "Inventory Management Under Market Size Dynamics" in Management Science, "Managing a Non-Cooperative Supply Chain with Limited Capacity" in Operations Research, "On Hospice Operations Under Medicare Reimbursement Policies" in Management Science, and "Manufacturing Flexibility: Measures and Relationship" in the European Journal of Operational Research.

 Parker received two Meritorious Service Awards for Operations Research, an honorable mention for the George and Marion Plossl Fellowship for best doctoral dissertation proposal, and the Gerald and Lillian Dykstra Fellowship for Teaching and Academic Excellence.
 He has been invited to speak at the Kellogg Operations Workshop, the Multi-Echelon Inventory Conference, and the Competition with Delays Conference.
 He has been a session chair and speaker at various INFORMS conferences, convener for the Yale Operations Seminar Series, and an ad hoc referee for Operations Research, Management Science, Manufacturing & Service Operations Management, and other journals.